tomedunn/the-finished-book/_theory/xgte-encounter-building/xgte-encounter-building.md

 \end{equation}
 While the rules don't explicitly say what difficulty they are built around (i.e., what value of $$\XP_{\thresh}$$ to use), given the results of the previous section, the Hard XP threshold $$(\XP_{\mathrm{Hard}})$$ seems like a natural choice.

-To test this, Fig. <a href="#fig:multi-monster-ratios" class="fig-ref">4</a> (below) compares the monster conversion ratios calculated from Eqn. \eqref{eq:n-npcs}, where $$\XP_{\thresh} = \XP_{\mathrm{Hard}}$$, with the values given in _XGtE_.
+To test this, Fig. \figref{fig:multi-monster-ratios} (below) compares the monster conversion ratios calculated from Eqn. \eqref{eq:n-npcs}, where $$\XP_{\thresh} = \XP_{\mathrm{Hard}}$$, with the values given in _XGtE_.
 The results follow the expected trend, and rounding to the nearest whole number ratio reproduces the tables in _XGtE_ almost exactly.
 This confirms that that multiple monster encounter building rules in _XGtE_ are also built around creating Hard encounters.

 <figure id="fig:multi-monster-ratios">
     {% include_relative fig-multi-monster-ratios-small.html %}
     {% include_relative fig-multi-monster-ratios-large.html %}
-    <figcaption>Figure 4: Plots monster conversion ratios given by Eqn. \eqref{eq:n-npcs} with \(\XP_{\thresh} = \XP_{\mathrm{Hard}}\) against values given in the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#MultipleMonsters1st5thLevel">Multiple Monsters</a> tables in <em>XGtE</em>.
+    <figcaption>Plots monster conversion ratios given by Eqn. \eqref{eq:n-npcs} with \(\XP_{\thresh} = \XP_{\mathrm{Hard}}\) against values given in the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#MultipleMonsters1st5thLevel">Multiple Monsters</a> tables in <em>XGtE</em>.
 A ratio of 1:5 indicates 1 PC is balanced by 5 monsters, and a ratio of 2:1 indicates 2 PCs are balanced by 1 monster.</figcaption>
 </figure>

 The multiple monster encounter building rules also include guidelines for building encounters that are easier or harder than this default Hard difficulty.
 For easier encounters, they recommend treating the party as $$1/3$$ smaller, and for harder encounters treating the party as $$50\%$$ larger.
-This are fitting adjustments because, as Fig. <a href="#fig:xp-threshold-ratios" class="fig-ref">5</a> shows (below) the Medium XP threshold is generally $$1/3$$ smaller than the Hard XP threshold, and the Deadly XP threshold is generally $$50\%$$ higher than the Hard XP threshold.
+This are fitting adjustments because, as Fig. \figref{fig:xp-threshold-ratios} shows (below) the Medium XP threshold is generally $$1/3$$ smaller than the Hard XP threshold, and the Deadly XP threshold is generally $$50\%$$ higher than the Hard XP threshold.
 Meaning, these adjustments are designed to create Medium and Deadly encounters respectively.

 <figure id="fig:xp-threshold-ratios">
     {% include_relative fig-xp-threshold-ratios-small.html %}
     {% include_relative fig-xp-threshold-ratios-large.html %}
-    <figcaption>Figure 5: Plots PC XP thresholds, relative to the Hard XP threshold, as a function of PC level.</figcaption>
+    <figcaption>Plots PC XP thresholds, relative to the Hard XP threshold, as a function of PC level.</figcaption>
 </figure>

 # Encounter multiplier

 Before closing, I think it's worth discussing how the _XGtE_ encounter building rules are able to function without using an $$\EM\,$$.
 The rules for solo monsters clearly don't need it, but the rules for encounter with multiple monsters still should, since they, by definition, involve encounters with more than one monster.

-From a theoretical perspective, they could have factored it into the conversion ratios listed in the various multiple monster tables, but as the results in Fig. <a href="#fig:multi-monster-ratios" class="fig-ref">4</a> show, this is clearly not the case.
+From a theoretical perspective, they could have factored it into the conversion ratios listed in the various multiple monster tables, but as the results in Fig. \figref{fig:multi-monster-ratios} show, this is clearly not the case.
 So, why isn't it there?

 To understand how the multiple monster rules in _XGtE_ get away with not including an $$\EM\,$$, lets look at how our re-centered $$\EM\,$$ compares to the one from the _Basic Rules_.
-As shown in Fig. <a href="fig:encounter-multiplier" class="fig-ref">6</a> (below), rescaling the $$\EM\,$$ to be centered around one monster per PC also flattens it's overall value across a wide range of encounter sizes.
+As shown in Fig. \figref{fig:encounter-multiplier} (below), rescaling the $$\EM\,$$ to be centered around one monster per PC also flattens it's overall value across a wide range of encounter sizes.

 <figure id="fig:encounter-multiplier">
     {% include_relative fig-encounter-multiplier-small.html %}
     {% include_relative fig-encounter-multiplier-large.html %}
-    <figcaption>Figure 6: Plots the encounter multiplier as a function of the number of monsters in an encounter for systems centered around "monsters per group" and "monsters per PC".</figcaption>
+    <figcaption>Plots the encounter multiplier as a function of the number of monsters in an encounter for systems centered around "monsters per group" and "monsters per PC".</figcaption>
 </figure>

 For encounters with 2-10 monsters, the maximum error in encounter $$\XP$$ incurred by ommiting the new $$\EM\,$$ is only $$25\%$$, which is considerably smaller than the maximum error of $$60\%$$ incurred for ignoring the $$\EM$$ when building encounters in the _Basic Rules_.

-To put these values in perspective, recall from Fig. <a href="#fig:xp-threshold-ratios" class="fig-ref">5</a> that the Deadly XP threshold is typically  $$50\%$$ higher than the Hard XP threshold.
+To put these values in perspective, recall from Fig. \figref{fig:xp-threshold-ratios} that the Deadly XP threshold is typically  $$50\%$$ higher than the Hard XP threshold.
 So, while ignoring the $$\EM\,$$ in the _Basic Rules_ encounter building rules can potentially misjudge an encounter's difficulty by a full category, this is unlikely to be the case using the rules in _XGtE_.

 # Conclusion